syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/How-to-drag-and-drop-a-node-from-TreeViewAdv-to-XPTaskBar.md

 title: How to drag and drop a node from TreeViewAdv to XPTaskBar
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---

-## How to drag and drop a node from TreeViewAdv to XPTaskBar ?
+# How to drag and drop a node from TreeViewAdv to XPTaskBar ?

 This can be achieved by handling the ItemDrag event of TreeViewAdv and DragDrop event of the XPTaskBar.